YujianCHEN219/ExactVaRTest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ExactVaRTest** implements a forward dynamic programming algorithm (C++ backend with a pure-R fallback) that gives the exact finite-sample distributions and p-values of Christoffersen’s (1998) independence (IND) and conditional-coverage (CC) tests for Value-at-Risk (VaR) exception series.
+**ExactVaRTest** implements a forward dynamic programming algorithm that gives the exact finite-sample distributions and p-values of Christoffersen’s (1998) independence (IND) and conditional-coverage (CC) tests for Value-at-Risk (VaR) exception series.
+For completeness, it also provides the exact unconditional‑coverage (UC) test via a closed‑form binomial enumeration.

 In particular, it corrects the severe size distortions from which the usual asymptotic $\chi^2$ approximation suffers in small samples and under extreme coverage rates.

-A one-shot helper `backtest_lr()` returns the LR statistic, its exact p-value, and a reject / fail-to-reject decision for a chosen significance level.
+- `backtest_lr()` returns the LR statistic, its exact p‑value, and a reject / fail‑to‑reject decision for one chosen test type (UC, IND, or CC).

+- `backtest_all()` runs the UC, IND, and CC tests jointly and returns summaries for all three statistics.

 ## Installation